MonitSharma/parallel_adventures/C/Readme.md

-# 📘 C/C++ Debugging & Compiler Exploration
+# C/C++ Programming, Debugging, and Compiler Exploration

-This repository contains annotated examples and notes for key topics in C and C++ development, covering pointers, memory layout, macros, type casting, compilers, Makefiles, and both CPU & GPU debugging.
+This directory provides annotated examples, notes, and practical guides for essential topics in C and C++ development.
+It is intended for students, engineers, and researchers seeking a deeper understanding of low-level programming, memory management, compilation, and debugging on both CPU and GPU platforms.

-## 📂 Contents
+## Contents

 - [Pointers and Memory Layout](#pointers-and-memory-layout)
 - [Void and NULL Pointers](#void-and-null-pointers)